 What is the Best Way to Clean Dirty Walls?

 If you want to combat lackluster walls but don’t feel that it’s necessary to repaint them, try cleaning them!
-Depending on the types of stains and marks, there are a few different ways to get your walls sparkling clean.
+When answering how do I clean painted walls, depending on the types of stains and marks, there are a few different ways to get your walls sparkling clean.
 The first thing you need to do is establish the finish of the painted wall that you are trying to clean.
 Matte or flat finishes tend to be less durable when it comes to cleaning painted walls, whereas glossy or semi-gloss finishes are more highly durable and commonly used in high-traffic areas like bathroom or kitchen walls!
 For more delicate paints, do not use hard chemicals, make sure your sponges are wrung out completely, and be sure not to scrub too hard.
 If you are dealing with sturdier paint, then you should have no trouble using a mild detergent or degreaser.

 What is the Best Thing to Wash Walls With?